By SUSAN HAIGH

-Whitfield had been inside the supermarket after visiting her husband of 68 years in a nursing home when a gunman identified by police as 18-year-old Payton Gendron began the deadly onslaught.
+Whitfield was inside the Tops Friendly Market after visiting her husband of 68 years in a nursing home when a gunman identified by police as 18-year-old Payton Gendron began the deadly onslaught.

 Authorities said Gendron, who is white, targeted the store three hours from his home in Conklin because it is in a predominantly Black neighborhood.

 In all, 13 people were shot in the attack which federal authorities are investigating as a hate crime.
 Three people survived.

 Whitfield was the mother of former Buffalo Fire Commissioner Garnell Whitfield.